Rollen Stewart

-Rollen Fredrick Stewart (born February 23, 1944), also known as Rock'n Rollen and Rainbow Man, is a man who was a fixture in American sports culture best known for wearing a rainbow-colored afro-style wig and, later, holding up signs reading "John 3:16" at stadium sporting events around the United States and overseas in the 1970s and 1980s.
-He was convicted of multiple kidnapping charges following an incident in 1992 and is now serving three life sentences in Mule Creek State Prison.
+Rollen Fredrick Stewart (born February 23, 1944), also known as Rock'n Rollen and Rainbow Man, is an American man who was a fixture in American sports culture during the 1970s and 80s.
+He was best known for wearing a rainbow-colored afro-style wig and, later, holding up signs reading "John 3:16" at stadium sporting events around the United States and overseas.
+He was convicted of multiple kidnapping charges following an incident in 1992 and is serving three life sentences in California.

 Early life

 Stewart grew up in Spokane, Washington.
 Both his parents were alcoholics.
 His father died when Stewart was 7 and his mother died in a house fire when he was 15, the same year his sister was strangled by a boyfriend.
 He operated an auto parts store until his wife left him and he closed the shop and moved to the mountains.
 From 1972 until at least 1977, he operated a ranch with a new wife in Cle Elum, Washington.